YatharthVyas/Joomla-Project3-Task/README.md

 ## Expected Output/Behaviour:
 ### 1. Before a Cookie is set

+Note: Page is beind reloaded in the gif

 ![Cookie unset](/gif/Joomla1.gif)

 As you may observe, the browser's Cookie storage didn't have a Cookie named Custom_Cookie_GSoC (the name is fetched as params from the Plugin XML form) so on reload, there was no popup but the Cookie was set

 ### 2. After a Cookie is set

+Note: Page is beind reloaded in the gif

 ![Cookie unset](/gif/Joomla2.gif)

 After we set the Cookie, the browser displays a modal which is styled and scripted by custom files and doesn't depend on any external dependancy